Left: UK hardback cover, right: UK proof cover

 “Sedgwick describes her off-kilter world brilliantly and she considers the big ideas in her novel from all sides like a true scientist… It’s smart and thoughtful writing – a novel to make you consider deeply what family means and what the not-too-distant future might hold.” ~ Big Issue

 “Artificial wombs could soon be a reality.
 What will this mean for women?”
-Article by Helen Sedgwick ~ The Guardian
+Article by Helen Sedgwick in The Guardian

 “It’s impossible to read this multi-layered book without engaging with its fascinating and provocative central premise.”
 Review and Author Q&A ~ Foyles